BIPOC Psychotherapy, Psychiatry, and Assessment Services

 Understanding Is Vital for a Successful Therapeutic Relationship

-The connection between you and your therapist is instrumental to meaningful support and your healing journey.
-While there is no definitive evidence that working with clinicians who share your race, gender or cultural background always results in better outcomes, you may find that similarities between you and your therapist create a more comfortable therapeutic environment for you.
+The connection between you and your provider is instrumental to meaningful support and your healing journey.
+While there is no definitive evidence that working with clinicians who share your race, gender, or cultural background always results in better outcomes, you may find that similarities between you and your therapist create a more comfortable therapeutic environment for you.

 A BIPOC-attuned and/or African-American/Latinx/Asian clinician in New York City brings personal insights and professional expertise to navigating issues such as: